-- The Village is served by the Westfield School District. - The Westfield School District owns about 42 acres in the Town of Coloma.
+- The Town of Coloma is served by the Westfield School District. - The Westfield School District owns about 42 acres in the Town of Coloma.
 This property provides residents in the area and school children the opportunity to study and enjoy the outdoors.